Attempts to design machines smarter than humans aren’t new.

 In agriculture, robots powered by Machine Learning are used to spray weeds and other unwanted plants amidst crops selectively.

 Voice-based interaction with computer systems is not science fiction anymore.
-Today we have digital assistants like Alexa, Siri, and Google Home, that can take commands verbally and not mess up (well, almost!).
+Today we have digital assistants like Alexa, Siri, and Google Home that can take commands verbally and not mess up (well, almost!).

 Some might argue that it’s an invention best avoided as it’s making the human race lazier than ever, but you can’t argue with the effectiveness.
-For instance, in Google I/O 2018, the company gave a stunning demo of what its research team was up to.

 We’re on the verge of a revolution in medical diagnosis, as Machine Learning based systems are beginning to outperform experienced doctors in diagnosis through x-rays, etc.